mckennip/mckennip.github.io-ian/index.md

 Co-Founder of [Infradigital](https://infradigital.io/career), a Bank of Indonesia registered B2B Fintech platform and payments processor for educational institutions in Indonesia.
 We are based in Beji and have a barrel of lele - [come join us](https://infradigital.io/career)!

-Prior to this, Country Manager and sVP Product & Marketing at Fusion.
+Before this, Country Manager and sVP Product & Marketing at Fusion.
 Responsible for designing, launching & growing large scale payments systems in SEA as well as managing compliance and strategic partnerships in Indonesia.
 Wallets, Auth, Card Processing, Electronic Distribution, Mobile Banking - the whole shebang.
+And before this again, vagabond, layabout, best quake player and 2nd best timesplitters player in Drum, Ireland.

-My interests include growth - designing a solid analytics foundation to guide product & marketing activity - and security, specifically optimising the UX-Security tradeoff in payments.
+Interests include growth and security, specifically optimising the UX-Security tradeoff in payments.
 And playstation & motorbikes in real life.

 ## Resources for startup founders: